LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/create-template.rst

 Open up your ``HelloASPDotNET`` project in Visual Studio and make sure you have committed any recent changes.
 Make a new branch and code along with the following video.

+.. admonition:: Warning

-In the videos in this chapter, we select the ``View Page`` type when creating a new view.
+   In the videos in this chapter, we select the *View Page* type when creating a new view instead of *Razor View*.
    In this system, these are the same!
    However, it is good practice to make sure that you are selecting for a Razor view no matter what option you choose.

-.. admonition:: Warning

    The videos in this chapter walk you through building small web-based projects.
 Do NOT skip this practice, because the end of chapter exercises